shourjo-h/NaaS/README.md

 ### CORS Issue
 If you encounter a CORS error while fetching the API response, you can:

 - Use a proxy server like [CORS Anywhere](https://cors-anywhere.herokuapp.com/).
 - Create a Netlify Function to act as a proxy for the API.

+### Function Crashes
+If the Netlify Function crashes, ensure:

+- `node-fetch` is installed as a dependency in `package.json`.
+- The function code uses `require` for `node-fetch` (compatible with version 2.x).

 ### API Unavailability
 If the API is down or unreachable, the page will display the fallback message:
-`"Oops!
-The API said 'No' too."`
+> "Oops!
+The API said 'No' too."

 ## Technologies Used

 - **HTML**: Structure of the webpage.
 - **CSS**: Inline styles for a dark-themed design.
 - **JavaScript**: Fetch API to retrieve data dynamically.
+- **Netlify Functions**: Serverless functions for API proxying.

 ## License